FloSchuberth/cSEM/dev/igsca_tree_port_review.typ

   both distributions. #link(<testtype>)[Section 3.2.1] now answers the `testtype` TODO properly, including why the asymptotic route is genuine COIN inference and why partykit's "Bonferroni" is really Šidák.
+- *Sixth pass* --- S3 fixed: leaves are refit after growing and attached to the terminal nodes, so `coef()` and `plot()` work and the tree finally carries a per-leaf IGSCA fit.
+Inner-node objects are kept, with an opt-in switch.

-Both blockers and two of the three silent failures are now cleared, and every `influence` #sym.times `splitter` combination runs.
-What remains is S3, a test suite that cannot detect it, and packaging cleanup.
+*All behavioural findings are now closed.* Every `influence` #sym.times `splitter` combination runs, and the three silent failures are fixed.
+What remains is a test suite that still cannot detect regressions in most of it (T1--T3, T5) and packaging cleanup (P1--P6).
 #link(<mixed>)[Section 5] sets out how to test the mixed-splitter configurations;
 its injection recipes have been rewritten for the string-valued API, and 5.4 is now shipped code rather than a proposal.